sdake/heat-integration-tests/Jenkins.rst

   * Execute shell: ``/var/lib/jenkins/heat-integration/remote-test.sh``

 Click "Add post-build action" and select PostBuildScript.
-Then click "Add a schell or a Windows batch file", and set the "File script path" to ``/var/lib/jenkins/heat-integration/log-upload.sh``.
+Then click "Build steps", select "Execute shell" and set the Command to ``/var/lib/jenkins/heat-integration/log-publish.sh``.
 This script uploads the logs to heat-api.org.

 Test with the dev server
 ------------------------